 Rotate The Stone

-The sharpening stone does wear down during the sharpening process, so take care to rotate the stone often so that it wears down evenly.
+The sharpening stone does wear down during the process, so take care to rotate it often so that it wears down evenly.
 Otherwise, you may need to resurface the whetstone with a leveling stone.

 Periodically check for burrs along the blade's edge.
 A burr is a small metal protrusion that forms as you sharpen one side of the blade.
 You can feel it by gently running your finger along the edge.
 When a burr is present on one side, switch to the other side and sharpen until you create a burr there as well.